GuildCrafts/web-development-js/_goals/387-Mmmarkdown.md

   - [ ] Deletes the file from the `data/` folder
   - [ ] Shows the sidebar updated without the deleted file
 - [ ] "Word count" section in the header displays the word count for the currently open file
-- [ ] Use a route with a variable route name so that each file has its own URL, named after its filename (for example, if the markdown file is called `Todos.md`, its URL would be `http://localhost:3000/todos` so that you can view the file in a full window on it's own using the built in browser tools.)

 ##### Use a Database